-our Forest SCHOOL Leader
+our Forest SCHOOL Leaders

 The right conditions for learning are created and are achieved by providing the children with a sense of security, a sense of identity or self-concept, a sense of belonging, a sense of purpose and a sense of personal achievement and competence.

-As well as the above, Kim will plan a program of small manageable tasks and activities that promote success and achievement.
+As well as the above, we will plan a program of small manageable tasks and activities that promote success and achievement.
 These will cater for different learning styles and will include instructions which will be given verbally, visually and with practical demonstrations.

 These programs are delivered through play, with a hands-on approach to learning, encouraging a higher level of involvement and well-being.
 They are flexible and allow the children or circumstance to lead the way.